shuuse/ChatTDD/README.md

 ```markdown
 chattdd
 ```
-ChatTdd will ask for your requirement.
+ChatTDD will ask for your requirement.
 Alternative:

 ```markdown